saayxee/norick/README.md

 ## Contribution/Bugs
 > If you experience any bugs regarding the tool, open an issue and document the problem in detail so that I can replicate it and fix it accordingly.

-If you want to contribute a feature or fix a bug yourself, kindly act in accordance to the following instructions/guide:
+If you want to contribute a feature or fix a bug yourself, kindly act in accordance with the following instructions/guide:
 - Fork the repository.
 - Create a new branch for your changes.
 - Implement your changes.